knockout/knockout/documentation/computedObservables.md

 This is the exact opposite of the [Hello World](../examples/helloWorld.html) example, in that here the first and last names are not editable, but the combined full name is editable.

-The preceding view model code demonstrates the *single parameter syntax* for initialising computed observables.
+The preceding view model code demonstrates the *single parameter syntax* for initializing computed observables.
 See the [computed observable reference](#computed_observable_reference) below for the full list of available options.

 ### Example 2: A value converter